karmaniverous/entity-manager/.stan/system/stan.todo.md

 - Test type alignment (query.test.ts)
   - Exported MyConfigMap from test/config and updated src/EntityManager/query.test.ts
     to import it, aligning the test generics with the actual entityManager config.

+- Test typing — explicit ShardQueryMap for union ITS
+  - Declared typed ShardQueryMap variables (single and multi-index) and used them instead of object literals so ITS infers as 'lastName' | 'firstName'.